What Happens if You Sleep on a Memory Foam Mattress Before 24 Hours?

 Can I Speed Up the Expansion Process?

 If you want to break in your mattress quicker, then you need to do more than just lie down on it at night.
 The foam responds to heat and body weight, so stretch out, roll around, and walk across your mattress during the day.
 Raising the room temperature can also soften the foam.
+Do not put the old mattress on top of the new mattress to break it in, or for any other reason.

 What If My Mattress Doesn’t Expand?